About

 How the International Working Group was Formed

-Insiders pose a significant threat to nuclear security, as they generally possess access rights which, together with their authority and knowledge, grant them far greater opportunities than outsiders to bypass dedicated nuclear security measures.
+Insiders pose a significant threat to nuclear security because they generally possess access rights which, together with their authority and knowledge, grant them far greater opportunity than outsiders to bypass dedicated nuclear security measures.

-The Advancing INFCIRC/908 “Mitigating Insider Threats” International Working Group (IWG) was established in 2020 to facilitate cooperation and sustained engagement on insider threat mitigation measures for nuclear and radiological facilities, organizations, and regulating bodies.
-The IWG is an international community of practice that provides a unique forum to share good practices and other resources to advance the global state of insider threat mitigation for nuclear and other radioactive material security.
-Co-chaired by the United States and Belgium, the IWG discusses a broad range of insider threat mitigation-related issues, including identifying emerging trends that may require more focused attention.
-The IWG also develops and maintains linkages to non-governmental experts, industry, and academia, and determines any additional steps appropriate to support the aims of international insider threat mitigation.
+The Advancing INFCIRC/908 “Mitigating Insider Threats” International Working Group (IWG) was established in 2020 as an outcome of the inaugural International Symposium on Insider Threat Mitigation to facilitate cooperation and sustained engagement on insider threat mitigation measures for nuclear and radiological facilities, organizations, and regulating bodies.
+The IWG is an international community of practice that provides a unique forum to share good practices, discuss challenges, and explore the implementation of other disciplines to advance the global state of insider threat mitigation for nuclear and other radioactive material security.
+Co-Chaired by the United States and Belgium, the IWG discusses a broad range of insider threat mitigation-related issues, including identifying emerging trends that may require more focused attention.
+The IWG also develops and maintains linkages to non-governmental experts, industry, and academia, and determines additional steps to advance the state-of-practice of the international community for insider threat mitigation for nuclear security.

 Did You Know?